 Jim Markham, editor of the Hennepin County Review, got the word out.
 Minneapolis mayor Thomas Latimer issued a proclamation urging all citizens of Minneapolis to “motor to Hopkins Sunday to enjoy the hospitality of the Northwest’s greatest suburb, to enjoy the entertainment and to have some free raspberries and cream with the compliments of Hennepin County’s famous raspberry growers and the progressive businessmen of Hopkins.”

 By all accounts, the day was a success for everyone, especially the raspberry growers, who were assigned places along the curbs to sell theirs wares.
 Perhaps sales went so well because the raspberry mixed with the local libations, or so Markham said: “We used to call it the big berry bust in those early days.”
-The Hopkins Raspberry Festival has become a Twin Cities institution, held in the middle of July.
+The Hopkins Raspberry Festival has become a Twin Cities institution, held the third weekend of July.

 The raspberry fields are long gone, but the town has cause to celebrate anyway and so it does.